The examples in this section use the syntax of the connection URL for use in an embedded environment.

 Open a connection to the database /reference/phrases/french.

 On a UNIX system, this would be the path of the directory.
-On a Windows system, the path would be C:\reference\phrases\french if the current drive were C. If a jar file storing databases were in the user's classpath, this could also be a path within the jar file.
+On a Windows system, the path would be C:\reference\phrases\french if the current drive were C.

 Open a connection to the database stored in the directory \demo\sample on drive A (usually the floppy drive) on a Windows system.

 These two connection URLs connect to the same database, salesdb, on a Windows platform if the system directory of the Derby system is C:\databases.